 The journal is published by BirdsCaribbean, a non-profit society reliant on membership dues and donations.
 To support the conservation mission of BirdsCaribbean and the costs of producing and maintaining this open-access journal, authors are responsible for paying article charges.
 Authors must agree to these charges before submitting materials.
 Please note that if you do not have funds to pay, you will be given the opportunity to waive the fee during the manuscript submission process.
 We do not want fees to prevent the publication of worthy work.

-Please provide names and email addresses for 2–3 suggested reviewers when prompted to do so during the manuscript submission process.
+Please provide names and email addresses for 2–3 suggested reviewers upon submitting your manuscript.
 Please choose reviewers that can help refine and improve your manuscript.

 Each corresponding author will be provided with a pdf file of the published manuscript.
 The open-access nature of the journal will make the author’s work freely and globally available to all interested readers.